Back to Blog

 In 14 days you can:

-• Upload everything that's currently stressing you out
+• Share everything from WhatsApp and Parents Gateway that's currently stressing you out directly to the briefly.family app

 • See the AI extraction work (it's actually kind of magical)